Spanish Identities: A Linguistic and Cultural Journey

 Taught exclusively in Spanish, this 3-credit seminar is an immersion into Spanish culture and language.
 This seminar will offer a close-up view of the diversity of the Spanish languages spoken on the Iberian Peninsula, and their importance to Spanish regional identity.
 With the goal of a broad understanding of the icons of contemporary Spanish cultural identity, we will analyze topics such as popular culture and traditions, popular literature and music, and their contributions to the development of Spanish high culture, indigenous sports, traditional festivities, gastronomy in its relation to culture, craftsmanship, and the evolution of industrial cities.
 In-depth lectures and guided field study will be oriented toward developing your language competence in all skills (listening, speaking, reading, writing) while offering you a first-hand experience of Spanish customs, traditions, and way of life.

 In the fall semester, students will travel from the País Vasco to Galicia along the Cantabria Coast.
-Spring semester students will travel from the País Vasco to Valencia stopping in a number of cities and towns along the way.
+Spring semester students will travel from the País Vasco to Valencia stopping in a number of cities and towns along the way (subject to change per travel restrictions).

 Required for all Madrid Center & Liberal Arts at UAM program students when the Spanish university’s calendar permits.